Blog

 This could result in drastic legislative changes – such as increasing annual leave entitlements and capping maximum weekly hours – with potential considerations to address the removal of small business exemptions, AI-driven job losses, and even higher redundancy payouts.

 For the uninitiated, the NES outlines guaranteed minimum terms and conditions for all national system employees, along with modern awards.
-This safety net of terms and conditions essentially underpins the bargaining system and serves a crucial role in the Australian workplace relations system.
+This safety net of terms and conditions underpins the bargaining system and serves a crucial role in the Australian workplace relations system.

 Spearheaded by the House of Representatives Standing Committee on Employment, Workplace Relations, Skills, and Training – and arising from the 2022 Jobs and Skills Summit – this commitment will consider whether the NES continue to meet the needs of workers, employers, and the broader economy.